 Procedures for developing phosphorus limits

 Phosphorus limits are based on the potential of a facility to contribute to a downstream water that exceeds lake or river eutrophication standards.
-Procedures for implementing river eutrophication standards in NPDES wastewater permits in Minnesota outlines the analysis and calculations used to establish necessary phosphorus effluent limits.
+The analysis and calculations used to establish necessary phosphorus effluent limits: Procedures for implementing river eutrophication standards in NPDES wastewater permits in Minnesota

 For most pollutants, limits are based on conditions in the immediate receiving water.
 For eutrophication, limits may be reviewed on the basis of water quality in a number of downstream waters.
 It is not uncommon for multiple facilities to discharge upstream of an individual river reach or lake exceeding or potentially exceeding the standard.
 In the watershed approach to phosphorous limits, various watershed complexities are evaluated at one time so limits will protect all waters in the watershed.